Skip Navigation

 • Brown sugar is packed and leveled in dry measuring cups.

-• Shortening is pressed into dry measuring cups and leveled.
+• Shortening is pressed into dry measuring cups and leveled or measured using the water displacement method.

 • Use most effective tools for measuring.
 For example: use 1/4 cup rather than 4 Tbsp.